 Intended learning outcomes

-The curriculum for the DPT program has been designed around 8 Learning Outcomes under 3 elements.
+The curriculum for the DPT program has been designed around 8 Learning Outcomes.

 - Integrate prior knowledge of musculoskeletal physiotherapy, common musculoskeletal conditions and the framework for clinical reasoning to the assessment and management of individuals with musculoskeletal conditions